 3. Use firm clay.

 You can burnish fingerprints away with a variety of tools-- anything from an agate burnishing tool or clay shaper tool to a simple piece of deli paper, plastic wrap and bags, or baking parchment.
 Gently rub the burnishing tool in small circles over the clay to smooth away imperfections.
 Put the paper or plastic against the clay (being careful to avoid creases) and rub your finger against the piece "through" the paper.

 This technique is particularly popular among sculptors.
 Brush (or wipe) down your piece just before curing, using any of a variety of materials, including everything from a mixture of diluent and rubbing alcohol to lighter fluid or acetone.
 A couple other suggestions are baby oil and waterless hand cleanser, which consists largely of alcohol.
-(You can read more about brushing down on this page of Glass Attic: Sculpture
+(You can read more about brushing down on this page of Glass Attic: Sculpture.)

-.)8.
-Apply texture.
+8. Apply texture.

-you.
+For certain applications, the best approach may be to remember the old saying, "if you can't beat 'em, join 'em!"
+That is, rather than trying to remove all vestiges of your fingerprints, go the other way and add texture to the clay.
+Make polymer clay's natural tendency to accept texture work for you.
 Mask undesired texture by imprinting a new texture on top of it.
-Popular choices for this technique include sandpaper, salt (which can be dissolved away with water after curing), brush bristles, and heavily textured fabric, but a variety of other materials will also work.9.
-Look, don't touch.
+Popular choices for this technique include sandpaper, salt (which can be dissolved away with water after curing), brush bristles, and heavily textured fabric, but a variety of other materials will also work.

 Be careful about handling clay that's still warm from the oven or fresh from the buffing wheel.
 In this warm state, even cured clay can take a fingerprint (and leave you baffled when you later discover it).

 For those times when you can't avoid leaving fingerprints, you can always remove them after curing.
 Not many of us enjoy sanding, but there's no arguing with the results.
 In addition to the usual wet/dry sandpaper most clayers use, you may want to look into the possibility of trying another material or sanding technique.
 Some people pawn the task off on their rock tumblers (using bits of sandpaper instead of the abrasive materials required for polishing stones).
 Others swear by polishing papers, sanding sponges, emery boards-- even jeweler's files.
-(You can read more about sanding on Polymer Clay Web
+(You can read more about sanding on Polymer Clay Web and Glass Attic.)

 With these tips in mind, you should be well on your way to avoiding-- or at least removing-- fingerprints.
 Unless, of course, you choose to leave your mark wherever it may fall. ;o)